gazebosim/gz-transport/docs/development/development.rst

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

+The value of the ``Message Type`` field in the header is ``SUBSCRIBE``.

 All discovery instances listening on the same port where the SUBSCRIBE message was sent will receive the message.
-Each discovery instance with a local service registered should answer with an ADVERTISE message.
+Each discovery instance with a local service registered should answer with an ``ADVERTISE`` message.
 The answer is a multicast message too that should be received by all discovery instances.

 Service update
 --------------

-Each discovery instance should periodically send an ADVERTISE message per local service announced over the multicast channel to notify that all information already announced is still valid.
+Each discovery instance should periodically send an ``ADVERTISE`` message per local service announced over the multicast channel to notify that all information already announced is still valid.
 The frequency of sending these service update messages can be changed with the function ``SetHeartbeatInterval()``.
-By default, the service update frequency is set to 1 second.
+By default, the service update frequency is set to one second.

-Alternatively, we could replace the send of all ADVERTISE messages with one HEARTBEAT message that contains the process UUID of the discovery instance.
+Alternatively, we could replace the send of all ``ADVERTISE`` messages with one HEARTBEAT message that contains the process UUID of the discovery instance.
 Upon reception, all other discovery instances should update all their entries associated with the received process UUID.
 Although this approach is more